kavyajeetbora/modern_geospatial_stack/README.md

 ## Project Ideas
 1. Deforestation free supply chains
 2. City level dashboard showing the essential metrics for a city like landuse, ground water, urban heat islands etc

+   **build a dashboard with basic data like ndvi, ndbi etc for a region**

 3. Doctor/clinic recommender based on the query/ symptoms of the patient

 ## Resources